khulnasoft/BugVault/docs/developer/DEVELOP.md

 > :warning: Make sure to run `pip-sync` within a virtual environment, otherwise you risk having system-wide packages that are not in the `requirements.txt` be uninstalled

 As for what each requirements file holds, here's a quick explanation for each:
-- `requirements.txt`: dependencies necessary for running OSIDB
+- `requirements.txt`: dependencies necessary for running BUGVAULT
-- `devel-requirements.txt`: dependencies necessary to develop OSIDB
+- `devel-requirements.txt`: dependencies necessary to develop BUGVAULT
 - `local-requirements.txt`: dependencies specific to your workflow (e.g. `ipython` or any other custom shell/debugger)

 `local-requirements.txt` is a special case, it is ignored in the `.gitignore` because it's specific to every developer.
 Without it, every time `pip-sync` is ran any packages specific to your workflow would be uninstalled and would have to be manually installed.